 There are various reasons why lambs may be slaughtered in religious gatherings.
-The most common is to fulfill a requirement or request of the religion’s god – this could be through prayer, sacrifice or some other form of worship.
-Another reason includes as an act of thanksgiving and asking God for granting prayers and wishes.
+The most common is to fulfill a requirement or request of the religion’s god – this could be through prayer, sacrifice, or some other form of worship.
+Another reason includes an act of thanksgiving and asking God for granting prayers and wishes.
 In Islam, sacrificial animals such as lamb were used at Passover where Jewish people took refuge from destruction by the punishment inflicted on them during ancient times because they made slaves out of Hebrews enslaved in Egypt.

 Lamb of God symbol

 Jesus Christ is known and symbolized as the Lamb of God.
 It is because he sacrificed himself at the feet of God to pay for the sins committed by the people of this world.
 He sacrificed himself so that the people could live forever by paying him as the price for their sins.

 People sacrifice a lamb every year as their temporary cover for all the sins committed by them throughout the year, either knowingly or unknowingly.
 It is believed that god forgives the sinners in exchange for the blood offering.